bylheart/fwlite/README.md

   - SNI Proxy
   - [GoAgent]
   - [Shadowsocks]
-- Prioritize parent proxies by location
+- Prioritize parent proxies by location and response time(per hostname)
 - Use GoAgent for HTTP request only, no worry about certificates
 - Redirector
 - Support PAC for WPAD
+- A simple anti-poison DNS server

 Not all features are covered in GUI.